wimrijnders/V3DLib/Doc/Examples.md

 Non-blocking loads and stores (vector version 2) give a significant performance boost: in this case a factor of 2.

-Unforunately, the program does not scale well to multiple QPUs.
-I'm not entirely sure why, but my suspicion is that the compute-to-memory ratio is too low: we do only 2 arithmetic operations for every memory access, perhaps overwhelming the memory subsystem.
-If there are possibilities for QPULib to generate better code here, hopefully they will be discovered in due course.
-(Do let me know if you have any suggestions.)
+This program does not scale well to multiple QPUs.
+This is likely becaue the compute-to-memory ratio is too low: only 2 arithmetic operations are done for every memory access, perhaps overwhelming the memory subsystem.

+Example `Mandelbrot` had a much better compute-to-memory ratio, and is therefore a better candidate for measuring performance with respect to scaling.

 ## Example 3: 2D Convolution (Heat Transfer)